v-at-gh/flairs/docs/Connection.md

 - `shiwat`: The high-water mark for the socket send buffer.
 - `pid`: Process ID associated with the connection.
 - `epid`: Extended process ID associated with the connection.
-- `state_str`: State information for TCP connections.
+- `state_bits`: State information for TCP connections.
 - `options`: Connection options.
 - `gencnt`: General count.
 - `flags`: Connection flags.